francoisromain/postcss-grid-system/README.md

 PostCSS-structure outputs a few CSS classes to make grids.

-The idea behind PostCSS-structure is that the bloc width is fixed and doesn't change depending on the screen-size.
-Media-queries are created depending the number of bloc that fits in the page.
+The idea behind PostCSS-structure is that the bloc width doesn't change depending on the screen-size.
+Media-queries are created depending the number of units that fit into the page.

 ## Usage